 Petros M Nomilos Conference Centre

 Although this is a conference centre, it contains a remarkable exhibition of Wall Painting of Thera.
 These are life-size reproductions of some of the wall paintings found at Akrotiri.
-The centre is operated by the Thera Foundation of the Petros M. Nomikos family.
+The centre is operated by the Thera Foundation.
 There are also photos showing the original excavations.

 How to get there

 This island has enough to occupy you for many days, especially if you like walking, boat trips, wine tasting, sun bathing and swimming (there are a number of beaches on the island, although most are rocky and the 'sand' is volcanic ash), and eating out in the evenings.